The following sections describe the JanusGraph development process.

 - Three +1 votes are required for a release to be approved

 - One or more -1 votes with explanation will veto the release until the noted issues are addressed and the -1 votes are withdrawn

 Clone the JanusGraph repository from GitHub to a local directory.

 mvn clean install.
 This will build JanusGraph and run the internal test suite.
 The internal test suite has no external dependencies.
 Note, that running all test cases requires a significant amount of time.
 To skip the tests when building JanusGraph, execute

 For comprehensive test coverage, execute

 mvn clean test -P comprehensive.
 This will run additional test covering communication to external storage backends, performance tests and concurrency tests.
-The comprehensive test suite uses HBase as external database and requires that HBase is installed.
+The comprehensive test suite uses Cassandra and HBase as external databases and requires that Cassandra and HBase are installed.
 Note, that running the comprehensive test suite requires a significant amount of of time (> 1 hour).

 Maven build causes dozens of "[WARNING] We have a duplicate…" errors

 Make sure to use the maven-assembly-plugin when building or depending on JanusGraph.